-With the aid of modern telemetry equipment, our knowledge of torpor use has improved substantially in recent years and the number of known heterothermic endotherms has been ever increasing.
+With the aid of modern telemetry and miniature data logging equipment, our knowledge of torpor use has improved substantially in recent years and the number of known heterothermic endotherms has been ever increasing.
 Since the majority of mammals and birds are small and therefore could benefit by entering torpor, the question arises whether strict homeothermy still qualifies as a general characteristic of mammals and birds as widely claimed in textbooks.
-It is possible that as our understanding of the use of torpor improves, we may find that homeothermy in mammals and in birds is far less common than is currently believed.
+Further, some of the major questions in regard to torpor, such as why torpid animals have to arouse periodically or why heterotherms have a much greater thermal tolerance than homeotherms remain to be resolved.
+Thus future work on torpor provides many opportunities for tackling unresolved questions on the diversity and evolution, ecology and behaviour, physiology, biochemistry and molecular biology of heterothermic mammals and birds.